paramraghavan/go/README.md

 *b = 84 // changes the value held in address of a fmt.print(a) // prints 84

-c = new(int) // build-in "new" function creates  pointer to anonymous variable
+c := new(int) // build-in "new" function creates  pointer to anonymous variable var d = new(int) // build-in "new" function creates  pointer to anonymous variable *c = 10 fmt.Println(c)	// output 10
 ```